LifeSG/react-design-system/MIGRATION.md

 -   `Form.Field` has been replaced to `Form.Input` to be more in sync with the base component
 -   `Form.FieldGroup` has been replaced to `Form.InputGroup` to be more in sync with the base component
+-   `Form.ErrorMessage` has been removed; to render error messages, pass in the `errorMessage` prop

 The corresponding type names have also been changed.